python-versioneer/python-versioneer/README.md

   parentdir_prefix = myproject-
   ````

-* 2: Run `versioneer-installer`.
+* 2: Run `versioneer install`.
 This will do the following:

   * copy `versioneer.py` into the top of your source tree
   * create `_version.py` in the right place (`versionfile_source`)